anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 		VII - Thanks
 ===------------------------------------------------------------------------------===

-Credit for the creation of the Anathema project goes to Urs Reupke, without whom the project would never have gotten off the ground.

-Special Thanks to vestrial, for staying with Urs on this project despite her urges to the contrary.
 A huge "Thank you" to Mr. Ricardo Rodriguez who has translated the program to spanish.
 Same to Martin, for the cool new artwork.